 They are constructed so that each toe “sock” is seamless, so there isn’t a chance for rubbing.
 Therefore, no blisters!
 Plus, since they are constructed of a mix of polyester and nylon, they stretched to fit my toes perfectly, and of course are highly “wicking” so my feet stay dry in my boots.

-If they weren’t so pricey I’d own several pairs (I only have 2 pairs now).
+If they weren’t so pricey I’d own several pairs of Injinji toe socks (I only have 2 pairs now).

 They now come in gray and black.
 The white ones tended to get a bit dirty looking, but the gray ones are great.
 I love my new gray pair!